TD Ameritrade buying rival Scottrade for $4 billion

 Related: How TD Ameritrade winners turned $500,000 into $1.3 million in a month

-Scottrade, founded in 1980 by CEO Rodger Riney, is privately held.
+Scottrade was founded in 1980 by CEO Rodger Riney.
 Riney, the face of the company, will join the board of TD Ameritrade, but will apparently not have an executive role in the combined company.